 A few years before the events of the Triangle Shirtwaist Factory fire, Clara Lemlich leads a group of women in a protest to fight against the terrible working conditions that they have been put under in hopes that a tragedy such as the Factory fire will not occur.

-"Late, Late, A Very Important..." was selected to be published in Feels Blind Literary Magazine's Issue #6 coming out in July.
-The issue can be accessed via their website: feelsblindliterary.com
+"Late, Late, A Very Important..." was selected to be published in Feels Blind Literary Magazine's Issue #6 on August 6th, 2021.
+The issue can be accessed via their website: https://www.feelsblindliterary.com/